tkoeppen/gitlab-report/README.md

 - This tool exports all groups and projects from a self-hosted gitlab.
 - It support up to 3 subgroups and sort groups, subgroups and projects alphabetically.
 - It creates a `gitlab_groups_projects.csv` file.
 This file is overwritten with each run.
+- The CSV file contains the list of projects with their members and repository size.

 ## precondition